bigpicture-kr/nlp-experiments/README.md

-# kogpt2
+# NLP Experiments
-This repository contains several experiments on the KoGPT2 model.
+This repository contains several experiments on the transformer based models.
 All experiments in this are being conducted exclusively by the [Bigpicture Team](http://bigpicture.team) and were funded by the [Ministry of SMEs and Startups](https://www.mss.go.kr).

 ## Contents